5 Best Yoga Poses To Do Before Going to Bed

 Warrior pose is a challenging asana but with practice, it can be performed by anyone.

 Warrior Pose is done to energize, strengthen and stretch the arms, legs, and torso.
-It also allows practitioners to center their focus and breathe deeply.
+It also allows practitioners to centre their focus and breathe deeply.

 It is widely used in many styles of yoga.
 Including Ashtanga Vinyasa Yoga, Bikram Yoga and Power Vinyasa Yoga.